Yusuf Raza Gilani: Conviction on charges of Contempt of Court

 On 26 April 2012, Gillani was convicted on the charges of Contempt of Court, becoming Pakistan's first Prime Minister to be convicted while holding office.
 He was sentenced to be held in custody till the rising of court, a symbolic sentence lasting 30 seconds.
 The verdict was a short order and the full verdict of the court (over 70 pages) had been reserved, and was handed over after few days' time.
 Gillani's lawyer Aitzaz Ahsan announced that the Prime Minister shall file an appeal against the Supreme Court's verdict once the full verdict is handed over, despite opposition parties urgings.
 However, Gilani refused to step down.

-On 28 May 2012, the issue of the disqualification of the Prime Minister was put to rest after a ruling by Speaker of the National Assembly Dr. Fehmida Mirza, to not to send the disqualification reference to the Election Commission of Pakistan.
+On 28 May 2012, the issue of the disqualification of the Prime Minister was put to rest after a ruling by Speaker of the National Assembly Dr. Fehmida Mirza, not to send the disqualification reference to the Election Commission of Pakistan.

 Subsequently, the Prime Minister and his legal team decided not to file a petition against the conviction.
 Talking to the media representatives, the Prime Minister maintained that he acted to defend the Constitution of Pakistan, which according to the Supreme Court amounted to contempt of court.